a-z-listing/a-z-listing/readme.txt

 == Frequently Asked Questions ==

-= How do I show posts of a different post-type =
+= How do I show posts of a different post-type (not pages) or multiple post-types (e.g. posts AND pages) =

 This can be achieved using the shortcode or PHP.

 **Shortcode method**

+[a-z-listing post-type="your-post-type-slug"]

+*Multiple types*

+For multiple post-types just separate them with a comma.

-[a-z-listing post-type=your-post-type-slug]
+[a-z-listing post-type="type1-slug,type2-slug"]

 **PHP method**